peapea27566/sitelocationtesting/README.md

 install
  - open project
- - cmd flutter pub get install library to be used
+ - cmd "flutter pub get" install library to be used